 Cold calls have been a salesperson’s bread and butter since Alexander Graham Bell invented the phone, so we’re not suggesting you simply hang up your phone now because of a growing trend, but resistance growing as markets become even more saturated and similar salespeople try to sell similar services to the same people.

-What's more, proof of the trend comes in the fact that results are dwindling and cold calling isn't delivering the same ROI it used to; according to HubSpot, cold calling now costs at least 60% more per lead than other methods.
+What’s more, proof of this trend comes in the fact that results are dwindling and cold calling isn’t delivering the same ROI it used to; according to HubSpot, cold calling now costs at least 60% more per lead than other methods.

 A warm lead, by definition, is one who already trusts your business or someone at the business somewhat.
 And as we all know, in business…